Car Accident Lawyer in Gainesville, FL

 Gainesville is an active place, as frequently witnessed by the amount of traffic congestion throughout areas of the state.
 Between tourism and exports that help the regional economy thrive to the population growth experienced as more individuals realize their dream of retiring in Gainesville or moving here for work, there are plenty of opportunities for a car accident here.
 According to Florida Highway Safety and Motor Vehicles (FLHSMV), more than a thousand crashes occur on Florida’s roadways each day, resulting in the deaths of more than 3,000 people each year and injuries to more than 225,000.

-If you were injured in a car accident on Gainesville’s roads, a car accident lawyer from Steven A. Bagen & Associates, PA, can pursue the maximum compensation available for your claim.
+If you were injured in a car accident, a Gainesville car accident lawyer from Steven A. Bagen & Associates, PA, can pursue the maximum compensation available for your claim.
 We have been fighting for Gainesville’s injured for more than 35 years and have garnered hundreds of millions of dollars worth of settlements and awards for our clients.

 - $2,500,00 award for a client who was severely injured by a semi-truck driver with a blood-alcohol level of four times the legal limit.